The yellow triangle icon alerts you any time the pixel dimension of the image is smaller than the pixel dimension it will be exported.

 For example, if you change the resolution to 150 PPI, the width changes to 16 and the height changes to 8, but the pixels remain the same!

-If this is a big difference, we advise that you resize your photos in Photoshop or Lightroom.
+If this is a big difference, we advise resizing the photos in Photoshop or Lightroom.
 Even if you captured as a small RAW file, you can change your export settings and export a higher resolution image.
-They you can resync in our software to the higher resolution images.
-That's what I would recommend.
+You can then resync in our software to the higher resolution images.

 The other alternatives are to open each image (using the external editor button) into Photoshop and upsize the images, then save and close.
 Finally, you can simply ignore the warning and our software will automatically resize the images on export.
 The best quality will be to export higher resolution images from your RAW file, the next best quality is to resize them in Photoshop and the final is letting our software do it for you.